GFA-spec/GFA-spec/GFA1.md

 | 1      | `RecordType` | Character | `S`                 | Record type
 | 2      | `Name`       | String    | `[!-)+-<>-~][!-~]*` | Segment name
 | 3      | `Sequence`   | String    | `\*\|[A-Za-z=.]+`    | Optional nucleotide sequence

-Segment names must not contain whitespace characters nor start with `*` or `=` nor contain the strings `+,` and `-,`.
-All other printable ASCII characters are allowed.
-Names are case sensitive.

 The Sequence field is optional and can be `*`, meaning that the nucleotide sequence of the segment is not specified.
 When the sequence is not stored in the GFA file, its length may be specified using the `LN` tag, and the sequence may be stored in an external FASTA file.